 matchLabels: {app.kubernetes.io/component: postgres}

-This shape reflects the enforced default when the chart’s networkPolicy.enabled (and related egress blocks) are left on—IT should treat it as the shipped baseline, not decorative documentation.
-Full template: deploy/helm/damaros/templates/networkpolicy.yaml in the product repo—includes Redis, OIDC, and optional extra HTTPS CIDRs.
+This shape reflects the enforced default when the chart's networkPolicy.enabled (and related egress blocks) are left on.
+IT should treat it as the shipped baseline, not decorative documentation.
+Full template: deploy/helm/damaros/templates/networkpolicy.yaml in the product repo, including Redis, OIDC, and optional extra HTTPS CIDRs.

 {